Additive Decoders for Latent Variables Identification and Cartesian-Product Extrapolation: Experiments

 We use $50k$ samples for both the train and the test dataset, along with $12.5k$ samples ($25 \%$ of the train sample size) for the validation dataset.

-\paragraph{Disconnected Support Dataset.} For this dataset, we have similar setup as the \textbf{ScalarLatents} dataset; we fix the x-coordinates of both the balls ($\vz_{1}= 0.25$, $\vz_{3}= 0.75$) and only vary the y-coordinates ($\vz_2, \vz_4$) of each ball.
-We sample the y-coordinate of the first ball ($\vz_2$) from a continuous uniform distribution as follows: $\vz_2 \sim $ Uniform(0, 1).
-Then we sample the y-coordinate of the second ball ($\vz_4$) from either of the following continuous uniform distribution with equal probability; Uniform(0, 0.25) and Uniform(0.75, 1).
-The sampling of $\vz_4$ from distributions with no support overlap leads to disconnected regions in the latent support, i.e., $\gZ^\train := [0,1] \times [0,1] \setminus [0.25, 0.75] \times [0.25, 0.75]$.
+\paragraph{Disconnected Support Dataset.} For this dataset, we have setup similar to the \textbf{ScalarLatents} dataset; we fix the x-coordinates of both balls to $0.25$ and $0.75$ and only vary the y-coordinates so that $\vz \in \sR^2$.
+We sample the y-coordinate of the first ball ($\vz_1$) from Uniform(0, 1).
+Then we sample the y-coordinate of the second ball ($\vz_2$) from either of the following continuous uniform distribution with equal probability; Uniform(0, 0.25) and Uniform(0.75, 1).
+This leads to a disconnected support given by $\gZ^\train := [0,1] \times [0,1] \setminus [0.25, 0.75] \times [0.25, 0.75]$.

-We use $50k$ samples for the test dataset, while we use $10k$ samples for the train dataset along with $2.5k$ samples ($25 \%$ of the train sample size) for the validation dataset.
+We use $50k$ samples for the test dataset, while we use $20k$ samples for the train dataset along with $5k$ samples ($25 \%$ of the train sample size) for the validation dataset.